I Asked AI the Same Question Five Ways.Results Weren't Even Close.

 The shift taught me something obvious in hindsight but easy to miss when you're moving fast.
 The AI isn't lazy, it's just responding to what you gave it.

-When I specified tone ("Conversational, not corporate"), it stopped sounding like a press release. google/technology/ai/) shows that prompt structure directly impacts output quality, and I was watching it happen in real time.
+When I specified tone, conversational not corporate, it stopped sounding like a press release.
+Google's AI research shows prompt structure directly affects output quality, and I was watching it happen in real time.

-Worth trying: Pick one task you use AI for regularly (email, social posts, meeting notes).
-Write out the prompt as if you're briefing a new hire instead of a chatbot.
-Add one constraint (word count, tone, audience detail).
-Run it.
-Compare to your old prompts.
+Pick one task you use AI for regularly and rewrite the prompt as if you're briefing a new hire instead of a chatbot: add audience detail, a word count, and a tone.
+Run it against your old prompt.
+The precision, not the tool, is what changes the output.